compose-x/ecs_composex/docs/story.rst

 permissions.

-Why did I create ECS ComposeX?
+Why did I create ECS Compose-X?
 ==============================

 Many companies I have worked with struggle with providing a true cloudy experience to their developers and enable them